Lattice Boltzmann Method for Electromagnetic Wave Scattering

 where $\varepsilon_r$ and $\mu_r$ denote the dielectric constant and relative permeability, respectively.
 The vacuum permittivity $\varepsilon_0$ and permeability $\mu_0$ are set to unity.
 By applying the Chapman--Enskog expansion to Eq.~\eqref{eq:LBGK_equation} and substituting the equilibrium distribution functions from Eq.~\eqref{eq:EDF}, the Maxwell’s curl equations are recovered.
 The factor of 3 appearing in the recovered equations arises from the fact that, in lattice units, the speed of light in vacuum is $c = 1/3$ \cite{hauser2017stable}.

+The formulation above corresponds to non-absorbing media, which is the setting adopted throughout this work.
+Material absorption can in principle be incorporated by introducing an electrical conductivity term $\sigma\mathbf{E}$ in the magnetic curl equation \cite{hauser2017stable}, though the accuracy of this extension in multidimensional scattering configurations requires further investigation and is deferred to future work.

 The macroscopic fields, $\pmb{\mathcal{E}}({\bf r}, t)$ and $\pmb{\mathcal{H}}({\bf r}, t)$, are reconstructed from the zeroth-order moments of ${\bf e}_i({\bf r}, t)$ and ${\bf h}_i({\bf r}, t)$ \cite{hauser2017stable}.
 The scattered fields are then obtained by subtracting the incident fields from the total fields.
-To suppress spurious reflections at the domain boundaries, open boundary conditions are applied following the procedure described in \cite{khan2024electromagnetic}.
+To suppress spurious reflections at the domain boundaries, open boundary conditions are applied following the procedure described in Ref.~\cite{khan2024electromagnetic} and summarized in Sec.~\ref{sec:OBC}.
 The LBM scheme employed here is known to be second-order accurate in both space and time, as demonstrated by Hauser and Verhey \cite{hauser2017stable, hauser2019comparison} through systematic error-scaling studies.
 This accuracy order is comparable to that of FDTD.